wrycode/DWCHelper/README.md

 #### Limitations

-- No commas in fields.
-Other special characters like "?" are fine.
-  - The helper automatically detects extra commas and tells the researcher which line to fix.
-  - Later, I may look into whether MS Access can escape the commas, and then I could programmatically import them.
-Another option is to allow them, but only in the last variable called "Comments".
+~~No commas in fields.
+Later, I may look into whether MS Access can escape the commas, and then I could programmatically import them.~~ Commas are fine in quoted fields.
+All special characters work.
-  - For now, I'm removing the commas from the "Comments" field in specimen numbers 10 and 43

 #### Programming language